alex-zuy/boilerplate-generator/README.md

 **TODO**

 ## Usage <a id="usage"></a>
-Boilerplate generator is implemented as Annotation Processor (JSR 269: Pluggable Annotation Processing API).
+Boilerplate generator is implemented as Annotation Processor ([JSR 269: Pluggable Annotation Processing API][JavaAnnotationProcessing]).
 To use it in your project you need to:
 1. [Add it as dependency](#usage-add-dependency) in you project.
 2. [Configure](#usage-configure) it by defining annotations in your code.